 - 1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
-A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - 2.
-This program requires a minimum of forty-two hours at the 2000-level or above.
+A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - This program requires a minimum of forty-two hours at the 2000-level or above.
 Thus only forty-eight credit hours of 1000-level courses can count toward this program. - 3.
-This program may include a maximum of nine credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills), and a maximum of nine credit hours of practicum. - 4.
+This program may include a maximum of nine credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of nine credit hours of practicum. - 4.
 The course distribution must include at least six credit hours of course work in a minimum of three subject fields.
-A maximum of three credit hours of music ensemble or individual applied music may be used toward a subject field.
-The remaining three credit hours must be drawn from other music courses. - 5.
+A maximum of three credit hours of practical skills courses may be used toward a subject field.
+The remaining three credit hours must be drawn from other courses within the subject field. - 5.
 The 18 credit hours of the Biblical and Theological Studies requirement constitute a minor if no courses used to meet that requirement are counted toward the major or a second minor.
-The student has the option of declaring a second minor. - 6.
-A student must earn a minimum grade of "C" in IDS-1010 and IDS-1020 to declare a major in this field.
+The student has the option of declaring a second minor. - A student must earn a minimum grade of "C" in IDS-1110 to declare a major in this field.
 Notes regarding the major:

-1. The practicum must relate to the major in IDS.
-Completion of PRAC-3810 International Development Studies Intensive

-Practicum, fulfills this requirement.
+- The practicum must relate to the major in IDS.
+Completion of PRAC-3810 International Development Studies Intensive Practicum, fulfills this requirement.
 Other options for the fulfillment of this requirement are also available.
 For more details see the Director of Practica.

-2. IDS majors are encouraged to select courses from the following list in fulfilling the Biblical and Theological Studies requirements of the core curriculum:
+- 2. IDS majors are encouraged to select courses from the following list in fulfilling the Biblical and Theological Studies requirements of the core curriculum:

 BTS-2230 Biblical Perspectives on Peace and Justice

-- BTS-2720 Third World Theology
+BTS-2720 Third World Theology

-- BTS-2730 Feminist Theology
+BTS-2730 Feminist Theology

-- BTS-2780 Political Theology
+BTS-2780 Political Theology

-- BTS-2800 Theology of Peace and Justice
+BTS-2800 Theology of Peace and Justice

-- BTS-3230 Biblical Interpretation across Cultures
+BTS-3230 Biblical Interpretation across Cultures

-- BTS-3240 New Testament Economics
+BTS-3240 New Testament Economics

-- BTS-3450 Theologies of Power
+BTS-3450 Theologies of Power

-- BTS-3710 Theology of Mission
+BTS-3710 Theology of Mission

-10.3.
+3. CMU offers additional courses in International Development Studies through Menno Simons College, its college at the campus of The University of Winnipeg.
+It may be advantageous for a student from Shaftesbury campus to complete some courses at Menno Simons College.

+11.3.
 International Development Studies Minor, Four- and Three-year B.A.
+Requirements:

-- A minimum of 18 credit hours - A minimum of 12 credit hours in residence - IDS-1010 Introduction to International Development Studies I - IDS-1020 Introduction to International Development Studies II - IDS-2110 Participatory Local Development - IDS-3111 An Analysis of Development Aid Policies - IDS electives: 6 credit hours from courses with 'IDS' as prefix in course numbers

-11. Mathematics, Majors and Minor within the Bachelor of Arts

-Program Advisor: Tim Rogalsky, Ph.D.
+A minimum of 18 credit hours A minimum of 12 credit hours in residence IDS-1110 Introduction to International Development Studies IDS-2110 Participatory Local Development IDS-3111 An Analysis of Development Aid Policies IDS electives: 9 credit hours from courses with 'IDS' as prefix in course numbers 12.
+Mathematics, Majors and Minor within the Bachelor of Arts Program Advisor: Tim Rogalsky, Ph.D.

 Mathematics is the language of our technological world.
 It lies at the heart of scientific research, engineering, and computer science.
 A math degree can prepare students for a career in science, industry, business, or teaching.
 But the study of mathematics will also assist students in developing skills beneficial for inquiry in any other disciplinary field, e.g., theology, philosophy, music, or psychology.
 Students learn to be precise and organized, to solve problems creatively, and to reason analytically.
 At CMU, a Christian worldview provides perspective on mathematical studies.
-We consider limitations and ethical applications of mathematics, how math can inspire awe of the Creator, and how it has informed selfunderstanding and theology.
+We consider limitations and ethical applications of mathematics, how math can inspire awe of the Creator, and how it has informed self-understanding and theology.
+12.1.

-11.1.
 Mathematics Major, Four-year B.A.